Estonia's Dairy Industry Overview

 Market Events and Price Trends

 Recent observations in the Estonian dairy market show stability in raw milk prices compared to May 2023, with an increase noted compared to June 2023.
-These price dynamics reflect the broader market trends and supply-demand fluctuations.
-Looking forward, projections indicate a significant rise in milk prices by 2025, with expectations of a 20% increase, aligning with trends observed across the European Union.
+These price dynamics reflect broader market trends and supply-demand fluctuations.
+Looking forward, projections indicate a significant rise in milk prices by 2025, with an expected 20% increase, aligning with trends observed across the European Union.
+However, global milk price reductions are beginning to affect Estonian dairy products, with anticipated drops in local butter and cheese prices.
+Cheese prices in Estonia remain high despite the global milk price drop, and consumers have yet to see these changes.
+Estonian producers anticipate potential price reductions in early 2026.